Qdanial01/JS-Chess/README.md

 ## Known Issues

 - Currently, the **Queen** and **Rook** pieces do not move as expected.
 They are only able to move one tile straight, and any attempt to move them beyond one square returns an error in the console.
-Might work on it for a future update.
+Not actively attempting to fix it at the moment as this project is more of a platform to test integration of icons.

 ## Project Reference